 Simmer the eggs on medium-low to low, uncovered, for 12 minutes.

-While the eggs are simmering prepare an ice bath.
+While the eggs are cooking, prepare an ice bath.
 Fill a bowl large enough to hold all the eggs with room to spare halfway with ice.
 Add enough water so that it is level with the ice.

 After 12 minutes, use a slotted spoon to remove the eggs from the hot water and immediately transfer them into the ice bath to cool.
 Let the eggs set in the ice bath for 15 minutes before peeling.